shermanflan/aws-methods/apps/spark_ingest/README.md

 # General Spark Configuration

 ## Logging
-To override the default log configuration.
+To override the default log configuration:

 1. Build the container with a `conf` directory in the `$SPARK_HOME` directory.